-Students on teacher training (PGCE) courses can access the following funding help in 2013/14.
+Students on teacher training (PGCE) courses can access the following funding help.
 You may also be eligible for extra help if you have dependents.

 The details quoted on this page are subject to confirmation and may change.
 We strongly advise that you check all information before making a final decision.